process is what protects the work.

-Process
+Our Process

-At STUDIO309, our process is built to bring clarity to complex spatial decisions before they become difficult or costly to change.
-Each phase builds on the one before it, moving from site understanding and spatial strategy through to detailed documentation and construction support - making design decisions at the right moment, in the right order, with full consideration for function, experience, cost, coordination, and long-term performance.
+Each phase builds on the one before it, moving from site understanding and spatial strategy through to design development, documentation, coordination, and construction support.
+This allows decisions to be made at the right time, with full consideration for function, experience, cost, coordination, and long-term performance - and a clear understanding of how each choice affects the whole.

 -